Doctors Note Logo

 Bloated from Metamucil?
 Why Your Gut Is Reacting & Medical Next Steps

-Bloating, gas, and fullness after Metamucil are common at first because psyllium absorbs water and is fermented by gut bacteria, and symptoms usually ease within 1 to 2 weeks, especially if you increase fiber slowly and drink enough water.
+Bloating, gas, and fullness after taking Metamucil are common side effects, especially when you first start using it.
+Psyllium fiber absorbs water and is fermented by gut bacteria, which can temporarily cause abdominal discomfort.
+These symptoms typically resolve within 1 to 2 weeks if you increase fiber intake gradually and drink plenty of water.

 answer background